-If you are taking WARFARIN, CLOPIDOGREL, RIVAROXABAN or any other anticoagulant (blood thinning medication), please contact the appointment staff on 01284 713551, your GP or anticoagulation nurse, as special arrangements may be necessary.
+If you are taking WARFARIN, CLOPIDIGREL, RIVAROXABAN or any other anticoagulant (blood thinning medication), please contact the appointment staff on 01284 713551, your GP or anticoagulation nurse, as special arrangements may be necessary.

-If you are taking Iron Tablets (e.g. Ferrous Sulphate) please STOP taking this medication 7 days before your appointment.
+If you are taking Iron Tablets (eg Ferrous Sulphate) please STOP taking this medication seven days before your appointment.

-Diabetic patients should contact their diabetic nurse or GP, please inform them that you are required to follow a specific eating plan and be without food for a long period of time.
-They can give you advice on adjusting any diabetic medication prior to the procedure (see section - How do I prepare for my Flexible Sigmoidoscopy).
+Diabetic patients should contact their diabetic nurse or GP, please inform them that you are required to follow a specific eating plan and will be without food for a long period of time.
+They can give you advice on adjusting any diabetic medication prior to the procedure.